C3-PRO/c3-pro-android-framework/README.md

 ### Issues

 Implementation is ongoing, not everything is complete and nothing has been systematically tested.
-- Answers to open choice questions ("open-choice", "http://hl7.org/fhir/answer-format") are not yet added to QuestionnaireResponse
-- SampleData can not parse externally linked valueSets, they must be contained in the Questionnaire json-file
-- EnableWhen conditions have only been tested with boolean answertypes
+- EnableWhen conditions have only been tested with boolean and singlechoice answertypes
 - No proper error handling implemented as of yet.

 Modules